hashicorp/terraform-website/content/source/docs/cloud/api/notification-configurations.html.md

 Terraform Cloud can be configured to send notifications for run state transitions.
 The configuration allows you to specify a destination URL, request type, and what events will trigger the notification.
 Each workspace can have up to 20 notification configurations, and they apply to all runs for that workspace.

-Interacting with notification configurations for a workspace requires admin access to that workspace. ([More about permissions](../users-teams-organizations/permissions.html).)
+Interacting with notification configurations requires admin access to the relevant workspace. ([More about permissions](../users-teams-organizations/permissions.html).) <!-- permissions -->

 ## Notification Triggers